 Kent-Ottawa-Muskegon Foreign-Trade Zone #189

-Foreign-Trade Zone #189 was established on January 15, 1993 by the Kent-Ottawa-Muskegon Foreign-Trade Zone Authority (KOM-FTZ) to offer FTZ benefits to West Michigan businesses.
+Foreign-Trade Zone #189 was established on January 15, 1993 by the U.S. FTZ board designating Kent-Ottawa-Muskegon Foreign-Trade Zone Authority (KOM-FTZ) with grant authority offering FTZ benefits to West Michigan businesses.

-In 1999, Van Andel Global Trade Center became the grantee-administrator of the Kent-Ottawa-Muskegon Foreign-Trade Zone.
+In 1999, Van Andel Global Trade Center began providing support to the Kent-Ottawa-Muskegon Foreign-Trade Zone Authority.

 A foreign-trade zone is a designated area within the United States where commercial merchandise receives the same Customs treatment it would if it were outside the commerce of the United States.
-Merchandise may be held in the Zone without being subject to customs duties and other ad valorem taxes.
+Merchandise may be held in the Zone without being subject to customs duties and other ad valorem taxes until it leaves the FTZ.

 For more information on foreign-trade zone services in Kent, Ottawa and Muskegon counties, visit www.komftz.org or call (616) 331-6810.